The Register of Electors

 The Electoral Registration Officer (ERO) is an official appointed by the local authority to prepare and maintain the Register of Electors.
 Throughout Scotland (with the exception of the City of Dundee and Fife) councils have appointed the local Assessor as ERO.

 The current version of the Register comes into force on or before 1st December each year and is updated on a monthly basis (except during the months of September, October and November) to reflect changes in people’s circumstances as they occur.
-For example, if you move house and notify the Electoral Registration Officer of the change early in March, your name could be added to the Register on 1 April.
+For example, if you move house and update your details at 'www.gov.uk/register-to-vote' early in March, your name could be added to the Register at your new address on 1 April.